karan51ngh/Linux-Explained/README.md

     - *Options*:
         - `cd` / `cd ~`: Changes the current working directory to your **home** directory.
-        - `cd <directory_name>`: Changes the current working directory to the specified directory.
+        - `cd <DIRECTORY_NAME>`: Changes the current working directory to the specified directory.
         - `cd -`: Changes the current working directory to the **previous** working directory.
         - `cd ..`: Changes the current working directory to the **parent** directory.
 - ##### `touch`